chanzuckerberg/czi-oss-training/README.md

 Community members who support teams of regular contributors, specifically:

 - manage teams of individual contributors (ICs) or advise team members/managers;
-- set goals for the team that align with team members' skill sets, team's mission, and the broader project roadmap;
+- set goals for the team that align with team members' skill sets, the team's mission, and the broader project roadmap;
 - track, record, and communicate progress on various tasks;
 - participate in community discussions, primarily around project-level strategy and direction.